AlexIoannides/kubernetes-mlops/README.md

 ## Configuring a Multi-Node Cluster on Google Cloud Platform

 In order to perform testing on a real-world Kubernetes cluster with far greater resources that those available on a laptop, the easiest way is to use a managed Kubernetes platform from a cloud provider.
-We will use Kubernetes Engine on Google Cloud Platform (GCP).
+We will use Kubernetes Engine on [Google Cloud Platform (GCP)](https://cloud.google.com).

 ### Getting Up-and-Running with Google Cloud Platform

-Before we can use Google Cloud Platform sign-up for an account and create a project specifically for this work.
+Before we can use Google Cloud Platform, sign-up for an account and create a project specifically for this work.
 Next, make sure that the GCP SDK is installed on your local machine - for example,

 ```bash
 brew cask install google-cloud-sdk